richardshuai/atomworks-caliby/README.md

 pip install "atomworks[dev]" # with development dependencies pip install "atomworks[ml,dev]" # with all dependencies
 ```
+*Running multiple of these installations will just add to the installed dependencies and will not install multiple installations of atomworks.*

 If you are using [uv](https://docs.astral.sh/uv/reference/policies/versioning/) for package management, you can install atomworks with: